ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 ### Course Description
 With the rapid advancement of next-generation sequencing (NGS) technologies, genomic data has become one of the most widely analysed biological data.
 A variety of tools are available for different types of analyses; however, genomics research necessarily requires skills to create "ad hoc" scripts/software to deepen and extend the analysis.

-By that motivation, the *[Società Italiana di Diagnostica di Laboratorio Veterinaria (SIDiLV)](https://sidilv.org/)* and the *[Italian Infrastructure of Bioinformatics (IIB/ELIXIR Italy)](https://elixir-italy.org/about/)* organised the **School of Python for genomics** at the *[Italian National Institute of Health (ISS)](https://www.iss.it/en/web/guest/home)*.
+By that motivation, the *[Società Italiana di Diagnostica di Laboratorio Veterinaria (SIDiLV)](https://sidilv.org/)* and the *[Italian Infrastructure of Bioinformatics (IIB/ELIXIR Italy)](https://elixir-italy.org/about/)* organised the **School of Python for genomics** at the *[Italian National Institute of Health (ISS)](https://www.iss.it/en/web/guest/home)*.<br>
+The aim of the School is providing the necessary skills to utilise the Python language both for the use and development of software and for genomics data analysis in general.<br>
-The School consists of 3 consequential modules:
+The School consists of 3 consequential modules:<br>
 - Basic module: Introduction to Python programming
 - Advanced module: analyze your genomic data with Python
 - Hackathon: Python programming for developers

-The aim of the School is providing the necessary skills to utilise the Python language both for the use and development of software and for genomics data analysis in general.

-This first *Basic module: Introduction to Python programming* aims to provide an introduction to the command-line interface and the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
+This first *Basic module: Introduction to Python programming* aims to provide learners the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
+Learners will be also introduced to fundamental skills needed for working with their computers through a command-line interface (using the Linux shell).
 <br>

 ### Prerequisites